itsAR-VR/kalmscript1/README.md

 The script sends an initial outreach email and up to four follow‑up messages.
 Contacts are listed in a spreadsheet and tagged with the next action.
 When you update the **Status** column in the sheet, the script sends the appropriate email and schedules further follow‑ups.

-## Deployment
+## Step-by-Step Setup

-1. Create a new Apps Script project or open an existing one attached to your spreadsheet.
+1. Create or open an Apps Script project attached to your spreadsheet.
-2. Replace the default `Code.gs` with the contents of `code.gs` from this repository.
+2. Replace the default `Code.gs` with `code.gs` from this repository and create HTML templates from each `*.html` file.
-3. For each HTML file (`OutreachTemplate.html`, `FirstFollowUpTemplate.html`, etc.), add a new HTML template and paste in the corresponding file contents.
+3. In the Apps Script editor open **Extensions → Advanced Google services** and enable **Gmail API**, then follow the link to the Google Cloud console to enable it there as well.
-4. In the Apps Script editor choose **Extensions → Advanced Google services** and enable **Gmail API**.
+4. Set the `FROM_ALIAS` constant in `code.gs` to your desired Gmail alias.
-5. Click the link to the Google Cloud Platform console and also enable the Gmail API for the project there.
+5. Install an **On edit** trigger for `onEditTrigger` and a time‑driven trigger for `autoSendFollowUps`.
-6. Save and authorize the script when prompted.
+6. Add a drawing or button in the sheet and assign the `startOutreachForSelectedRow` function to send outreach for the active row.
-7. Configure the `FROM_ALIAS` constant in `code.gs` to the Gmail alias you want to send from.
-That alias must be added as a valid **Send mail as** address in the Gmail settings of the account running the script.
+7. Save and authorize the script when prompted.

 ### Configuration